 The report points out that handling this deluge of big data requires scalable data processing systems, which drives traditional data warehousing to its limits.
 This is where big data structures in the form of data lakes need to be established, such as those provided by ourselves.
 They include the ability to visualize structured and unstructured data and automate defined processes and pattern recognition.

 Leading on from the report findings, big data was a focus at our Austrian Executive Roundtable in Vienna, Austria on September 12.
-Dr Helmut Reisinger, CEO Orange Business Services, Ravin Mehta, *um CEO & General Manager, cloud activities, Germany at Orange Business Services and myself discussed with our customers how enterprises can use big data effectively and leverage the development of artificial intelligence (AI).
+Dr Helmut Reisinger, CEO Orange Business, Ravin Mehta, *um CEO & General Manager, cloud activities, Germany at Orange Business and myself discussed with our customers how enterprises can use big data effectively and leverage the development of artificial intelligence (AI).

 With the third wave of the Internet, dubbed the “Internet of enterprises,” becoming a reality, we have a business world characterized by ubiquitous connectivity, smart objects and AI-driven ecosystems, which is creating the real-time enterprise.